 Unwanted barking can be a problem.

 For a dog to bark is quite natural and we should not seek to eliminate all barking.
+Barking is a big part of how a dog communicates.
+It may bark because it is frightened and to scare away a perceived danger (other dogs, people walking past, or an unfamiliar noise), or it may be telling you something it needs (i want to come in, I want a wee, I want to play) and of course dogs can bark because they are bored.
 However, barking can be a nuisance to yourself and to your neighbours, although it is a problem which can be overcome.

 Perhaps our natural reaction to recurrent barking is to shout at the dog until it stops.
-This is something that most of us have done, and whilst it can bring short term results it seldom solves the problem and can even aggravate it by teaching the dog that loud is good!
+This is something that most of us have done, and whilst it can bring short term results it seldom solves the problem and can even aggravate it by teaching the dog that loud is good and that you want to join in the barking!

-Your dog may bark at visitors, when the doorbell rings, the newspaper drops through the letterbox etc. The first thing to do here is to train all the family in a united approach which may be to say “thank you” at the first bark and then command the dog to sit.
+Your dog may bark at visitors, when the doorbell rings, the newspaper drops through the letterbox etc. The first thing to do here is to train all the family in a united approach which may be to say “quiet” at the first bark and then command the dog to sit.
 In other words you are saying “Your job is done, now let me take over.”
-You should not let your dog become the dominant partner in your relationship.

 Dogs often bark when playing outside within a secure garden, and any passerby or loud noise is the trigger for such unwanted barking.
 These are the times when you are not present, and which can be a cause of neighbour unrest which may even lead to a complaint to the local authorities.